 It's important to recognise what professional fees pay for: 1000 hours of investigation, documentation and negotiation, is like 6 months fulltime equivalent of managing the balance between best value and probability of completing.

 And other professionals like management consultants can help to lift your demonstrable value: Profit Boosting: before and after the sale of your business.

-Having been through the process before (at least in part) you will know whether you really have that time - possible 1,000+ hours to learn the ropes while still running your business.
+Having been through the process before (at least in part) you will know whether you really have that 1,000+ hours to learn the ropes while still running your business.
 Trying to do that, like Arthur did, leaves you at great risk of a poor result – or none at all.

 Professional fees are a small percentage of the results of a successful sale.
 It's true that they cannot guarantee the sale and that if it falls through the professional has likely put time and expertise into it already.

 Remember that your aim is more than just gaining a sale.
 BHS was sold for £1 a few years ago.
 Your aim is to get maximum value, minimum negative implications and a clear timeline for the transition.
 As ever, the devil is in the details – and that's where brokers bring you real value.

 Arthur may have thought he would save money by doing it himself.
 But as it turns out, he hasn't.